HALIFAX -- The Selectboard had a few questions about the proposed quarry project and how it can be addressed moving forward.

 "The Selectboard is trying to be as prepared as possible for dealing with that for when it comes to be," said Bennett.
 "The Planning Commission is also interested in what's going on with the quarry but there has been no local permit application."

 Residents attending a recent Planning Commission meeting were concerned they would miss the initial site visit and Act 250 hearing if it were scheduled at a time when employed people would not be able to attend.
-Bennett spoke with a representative of the Department of Environmental Conservation and was told that it was entirely possible that the site visit and hearing could be scheduled in the late afternoon if requested.

 The potential traffic impact of the proposed quarry was another topic that Bennett addressed.